 In December in New Mexico, you are likely to find snow on the adobes and Indian dance ceremonies at the pueblos.
 A bonus is an opportunity to ski or snowboard.
 Santa Fe has a ski mountain just 30 minutes from the central plaza, and Taos offers awesome skiing just a short drive from town.
 In addition to skiing, many resorts offer sleigh rides, snowboarding, horseback riding, and tubing.
 It may be cold in the upper elevations but the lights and the Christmas cheer will warm your heart.

 At the Albuquerque Biological Park throughout December, this event features hundreds of thousands of twinkling lights, plus family activities, entertainment, food, crafts, dinner with Santa, and dinner with Father Time.
 This evening outing is fun for family and friends and truly impresses with hundreds of displays, all in keeping with the holidays and the theme of flora and fauna.
 Along more than 1.5 miles of the garden’s pathways, large and small displays work together in a stunning display of light and movement.
-You can see the River of Lights from Thanksgiving weekend through the end of December, except for Christmas Christmas Eve and Christmas Day.
+You can see the River of Lights from November 30, 2019, through December 30, 2019, except for Christmas Christmas Eve and Christmas Day when it is closed.

 On Christmas Eve, the main plazas of Santa Fe and Old Town Albuquerque are decorated with thousands of luminarias.
 In Santa Fe, cider is served, carols are sung, and groups walk to the nearby Cross of the Martyrs.
 The annual Christmas Eve trek up gallery-filled Canyon Road in Santa Fe is lined with both luminarias and bonfires.
 Galleries are open and often serve snacks and drinks.